rcmdnk/vim_ahk/README.md

 It may not work on OneNote.
 OneNote may have a window name like **User's Notebook - OneNote**, instead of **OneNote**.

-In that case, you need to check OneNote's window title with Window spy.
+In that case, check the OneNote window title in Window Spy.

-Window spy will give you about Window Title, Class and Process like:
+Window Spy shows Window Title, Class, and Process, for example:

     User's Notebook - OneNote
     ahk_class ApplicationFrameWindow
     ahk_exe ApplicationFrameHost.exe

-If you add any of the above lines to VimGroup, vim_ahk works on OneNote.
+If you add any of these lines to `VimGroup`, vim_ahk will work on OneNote.
-But if you set `ahk_class ApplicationFrameWindow` or `ahk_exe ApplicationFrameHost.exe`,
+If you set `ahk_class ApplicationFrameWindow` or `ahk_exe ApplicationFrameHost.exe`,
-vim_ahk also works on other applications which use these Class/Process names (most of the applications installed from Microsoft Store).
+vim_ahk will also match other apps that use the same class/process (many Microsoft Store apps).

 Examples of applications: